ergincetn01/pics/README.md

-This is a picture searching app I developed with React.
+This is a picture searching app I developed with React and CSS.
 I utilized UnsplashAPI.
 You can type a searching term and see the accurate pictures related with the term.

 ---------------------------------------------------------------------------------------------------